-What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) on evaluating and assessing the quality of child care programs, practice, or child development during October 1, 2022 to September 30, 2023? \$000
+What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) on evaluating and assessing the quality of child care programs, practice, or child development during October 1, 2023 to September 30, 2024?

-Optional: Use this space to tell us any additional information about how funds were spent that is not captured in the items already reported.
-The State does not evaluate and assess the quality of child care programs.
-All child care providers are monitored to ensure that all health and safety requirements in Hawaii Administrative Rules are being met.
+[x] Unable to report total amount spent.
+Indicate reason: The State does not evaluate and assess the quality of child care programs.
+All child care providers are monitored to ensure that all health and safety requirements in the Hawaii Administrative Rules are being met.